mkoppanen/resty-imaging/README.md

 MIT-license.
 I built this mainly to learn libvips and lua.
 Hopefully it benefits others.

 How to use it?
 --------------

 The easiest way to get started is to open the docker-compose.yml and edit IMAGING_ALLOWED_ORIGINS to space separated list of domains where you want to load images from.
-After that the usual
+After that the usual:

 ```
 docker-compose build